avgttt/PePe-core/README.md

 **2) From a terminal within the wallet directory** *(Note: On GUI GNOME you can right-click within the folder and select "open in terminal")*

-First, you can check how blocks you have left to sync with
+Before you can start your node, your daemon must be fully synced.
+To check how many blocks you already have you can use
 ```
 ./PEPEPOW-cli getblockcount
 ```